-IPP EverywhereTM If SavaPage IPP Everywhere is configured in a Local Network, the corresponding printer is automatically detected and can directly be used without any configuration.IP Based Authentication is needed before submitting a print job.
-UNIX PRINTING SYSTEM You can add any SavaPage Local IPP Printer according to the SavaPage Printer URI syntax [310] using Manufacturer "Generic" and Model "Generic PostScript Printer".
-IP Based Authentication is needed before submitting a print job.
+If SavaPage IPP Everywhere is configured in a Local Network, the corresponding printer is automatically detected and can directly be used without any configuration.

+You can add any SavaPage Local IPP Printer according to the SavaPage Printer URI syntax [317] using Manufacturer "Generic" and Model "Generic PostScript Printer".

 For Internet Printer settings, see Section 3.10.1, "Internet Printer" [70] (no additional authentication is needed).

-Table 12.4.
+Table 14.4.
 Printing from Chrome OS

-12.6.
+14.6.
 Printing from Android